archit1496/search-box/README.md

 How to run

-Clone the App
+- Clone the App

-npm install
+- npm install

-npm start
+- npm start

+To Test the app run

+npm test